QuantumMechanics/XEMpay/README.md

 You need NodeJs.<br>
 Be sure you have NEM.js from <a href="https://github.com/NewEconomyMovement/nodejs2nem" target="_blank">nodejs2nem</a> inside your folder.

 XEMsend is the transaction initiator.
-It's the first cosignatory who ask for XEMsign signatures.
+It's the first cosignatory who ask for <a href="https://github.com/QuantumMechanics/XEMsign" target="_blank"><b>XEMsign</b></a> signatures.
 XEMsend pull addresses meeting requirements from MySQL database and initiate batch signatures requests.

 You need to insert correct informations inside SENDaccess.json:<br>
 All addresses must be in the "NAMOAVHFVPJ6FP32YP2GCM64WSRMKXA5KKYWWHPY" format.
 NO "-".